Who We Are

 The Advisory Board supports the Board of Directors on specific strategic decisions.

-Dr. Bijan Khajehpour is a managing partner at Atieh International, the Vienna based international arm of the Atieh Group of Companies, a group of strategic consulting firms based in Tehran, Iran.
+Dr. Bijan Khajehpour is a managing partner at Eurasian Nexus Partners (EUNEPA), a Vienna based international strategic consulting firm.
 Bijan has been instrumental in advising companies on entering markets in the Middle East.
 He has a strategic outlook in his consulting work and provides a macro environmental view to investing in new markets; understanding PESTLE structures (political, economic, social, technological, legal and environmental), social and investment challenges, but also has been involved in mediation and negotiations of international business and investment partnerships.

 Farideh Farhi is Affiliate Graduate Faculty and Lecturer at the University of Hawaii at Manoa.
 Her publications include States and Urban-Based Revolutions in Iran and Nicaragua and the forthcoming co-edited book with Daniel Brumberg, Power and Change in Iran: Politics of Contention and Conciliation, from the University of Indiana Press.